-- (1) For civil matters presented at the Presiding Judge's daily 10:30 AM and 1:30 PM ex parte sessions: - (a) Petition for appointment of guardian ad litem and complaint - (b) Petition to proceed under pseudonym and complaint - (c) Petition for writ of review - (d) Motion for show cause hearing (preliminary injunction, appointment of receivership, provisional process, ORS 33 remedial sanction, and contempt for non-responsive debtor or garnishee) - (e) Motion for Provisional Process or Claim and Delivery

-(f) Abatements and extension of abatements and a motion to sever a party when an action against another party is stayed for bankruptcy (excluding abatement for bankruptcy)

-(g) Reinstatement from abatement, stay, or bankruptcy

-(h) Second continuance of UTCR 7.020 (or subsequent) and continuance under UTCR 6.020, including but not limited to default judgments

-- (i) Reschedule summary judgment hearing - (j) Motion for sitting judge for summary judgment - (k) Motion for commission to take out of state deposition - (l) Registration of foreign writ, mandate, commission, or letter rogatory or Order (Not Foreign Subpoena) - (m) Motion to transport party or witness - (n) Motion for change of judge and affidavit - (o) Deferral/waiver of court fees - (p) Writ of assistance
+- (1) For civil matters presented at the Presiding Judge's daily 10:30 AM and 1:30 PM ex parte sessions: - (a) Petition for appointment of guardian ad litem and complaint - (b) Petition to proceed under pseudonym and complaint - (c) Petition for writ of review - (d) Motion for show cause hearing (preliminary injunction, appointment of receivership, provisional process, ORS 33 remedial sanction, and contempt for non-responsive debtor or garnishee) - (e) Motion for Provisional Process or Claim and Delivery - (f) Abatements and extension of abatements and a motion to sever a party when an action against another party is stayed for bankruptcy (excluding abatement for bankruptcy) - (g) Reinstatement from abatement, stay, or bankruptcy - (h) Second continuance of UTCR 7.020 (or subsequent) and continuance under UTCR 6.020, including but not limited to default judgments - (i) Reschedule summary judgment hearing - (j) Motion for sitting judge for summary judgment - (k) Motion for commission to take out of state deposition - (1) Registration of foreign writ, mandate, commission, or letter rogatory or Order (Not Foreign Subpoena) - (m) Motion to transport party or witness - (n) Motion for change of judge and affidavit - (o) Deferral/waiver of court fees - (p) Writ of assistance

-Supplementary Local Rules Fourth Judicial District, Circuit Court of the State of Oregon for Multnomah County Effective February 1, 2024
+Supplementary Local Rules Fourth Judicial District, Circuit Court of the State of Oregon for Multnomah County Effective February 1, 2025

-- (q) Motion for release or disbursement of funds, proceeds, or money deposited with the court - (r) Motion for Use of Force for Writ of Execution - (s) Unopposed Motion for ORCP 71 Relief (including default judgments and judgments of dismissal for want of prosecution pursuant to ORCP 54 B(3) and UTCR 7.020) - (t) Motion to Set Aside a Default Order - (u) Presentation of the Original Note in a Default Judicial Foreclosure - (v) Uncontested Motion for In Camera Review in a Civil Case - (w) Motion for Relation Back Date beyond Three Days - (x) Unopposed Petition for Removal of Discriminatory Restrictions - (y) Contested Extension of Time to Respond to Summary Judgment for Cases Assigned to Judge Pro Tempore - (z) Order for Immediate Possession in Eminent Domain Proceeding - (2) For criminal matters presented at the Presiding Judge's daily 10:30 AM and 1:30 PM ex parte or at Criminal Procedure Court ex parte sessions: - (a) Transport of Party or Witness - (b) Motion for Protective Order - (c) Motion for Set Over - (d) Motion for Modification of Release - (e) Motion for Change of Judge and Affidavit - (3) For Domestic Relations matters presented at the Family Court Judges' daily 1:30 PM ex parte session if in-person appearance required, by mail if in-person appearance is not required, or, on retained cases, at times and methods as directed by the retained judge: - (a) Emergency Custody and Parenting Relief Based on Immediate Danger, including requests for hearings challenging Immediate Danger Orders - (b) Pre-Judgment Temporary Protective Orders of Restraint before the respondent has been served with the Petition
+- (q) Motion for release or disbursement of funds, proceeds, or money deposited with the court - (r) Motion for Use of Force for Writ of Execution - (s) Unopposed Motion for ORCP 71 Relief (including default judgments and judgments of dismissal for want of prosecution pursuant to ORCP 54 B(3) and UTCR 7.020) - (t) Motion to Set Aside a Default Order - (u) Presentation of the Original Note in a Default Judicial Foreclosure - (v) Uncontested Motion for In Camera Review in a Civil Case - (w) Motion for Relation Back Date beyond Three Days - (x) Unopposed Petition for Removal of Discriminatory Restrictions - (y) Contested Extension of Time to Respond to Summary Judgment for Cases Assigned to Judge Pro Tempore - (z) Order for Immediate Possession in Eminent Domain Proceeding - (2) For criminal matters presented at the Presiding Judge's daily 10:30 AM and 1:30 PM ex parte or at Criminal Procedure Court ex parte sessions: - (a) Transport of Party or Witness - (b) Motion for Protective Order - (c) Motion for Set Over - (d) Motion for Modification of Release - (e) Motion for Change of Judge and Affidavit - (3) For Domestic Relations matters presented at the Family Court Judges' daily 1:30 PM ex parte session or, on retained cases, at times and methods as directed by the retained judge: - (a) Emergency Custody and Parenting Relief Based on Immediate Danger. - (b) Orders of Assistance - (4) For Probate matters: None.
+This includes all documents presented at the lead Probate Judge's daily 8:15 AM short matters docket.